“Where should I go on vacation?” or “Where should I travel next?”

 1. St Pierre Island, Seychelles

-One of several islands in the bay of Côte d’Or on Praslin, this tiny islet with its granite profile interspersed with coconut palms has come, over the years, to represent the quintessential Seychelles island, appearing in numerous advertisment campaigns, posters and evocative photographs.
+One of several islands in the bay of Côte d’Or on Praslin, this tiny islet with its granite profile interspersed with coconut palms has come, over the years, to represent the quintessential Seychelles island, appearing in numerous advertisement campaigns, posters, and photographs.

-St. Pierre is a favourite with swimmers, snorkellers and yachtsmen for whom the island provides the ideal backdrop to a spectacular Seychelles sunset.
+St. Pierre is a favorite with swimmers, snorkellers and yachtsmen.
+For them, the island provides the ideal backdrop to a spectacular Seychelles sunset.

 Follow Spend Life Traveling on Instagram

-I share new travel pictures every day along with a description of the location and information about what makes it an interesting destination.
-Follow me here: @spendlifetraveling
+I create Instagram stories of the destinations I travel to and by now I have hundreds of travel pictures in my feed along with a description of the location and information about what makes it an interesting destination.